ADB's Work in Sustainable Transport

 Transport has been one of ADB’s main sectors over the last 4 decades with transport operations now nearly 32% of total ADB lending.
 Since 1966, ADB has financed $35.6 billion in transport investments.
 For 2011–2013, the expected annual lending pipeline for transport is $3.4 billion.

 Sustainable transport initiative

-ADB approved in 2010 the Sustainable Transport Initiative-Operational Plan (STI-OP), that guides ADB investments in low-carbon, safe, accessible, and affordable transport systems and inclusive, clean, and energy-efficient transport policies and projects.
+ADB approved in 2010 the Sustainable Transport Initiative (STI) Operational Plan, that guides ADB investments in low-carbon, safe, accessible, and affordable transport systems and inclusive, clean, and energy-efficient transport policies and projects.

 STI aligns ADB transport operations with Strategy 2020 which features three guiding agendas: inclusive economic growth, environmentally sustainable growth, and regional integration.
-At the request of DMCs, ADB has progressively shifted the focus of its transport sector portfolio to expand lending for urban transport and railway projects.
+At the request of developing member countries (DMCs), ADB has progressively shifted the focus of its transport sector portfolio to expand lending for urban transport and railway projects.
 Past ADB support for railways has been mainly confined to Bangladesh, the People's Republic of China, India, and Uzbekistan with new lending under consideration for Cambodia, Mongolia, and Turkmenistan.

 ADB’s STI operational plan identifies four key areas for new and enhanced lending to scale up support for sustainable infrastructure.
 These include investments in urban transport, support for low-carbon and climate resilient transport, integration of safety in road investments, and cross-border transport and logistics.

 As Asia’s urban population swells by 44 million a year, ADB estimates that 80% of new economic growth will be generated in urban areas.
 In response, ADB is rapidly scaling up its urban transport operations with urban transport now 18% of ADB’s transport lending for 2010–2012.
 More

 Road safety and social sustainability